Utah State Parks Starry Nights Initiative

-Dead Horse Point State Park and Goblin Valley State Park received this designation during the summer of 2016; followed by Antelope Island State Park in the spring of 2017, and Steinaker State Park in January 2018, and East Canyon State Park in August 2020; and Jordanelle, Kodachrome Basin, and Rockport State Parks in January 2021.
+Dead Horse Point State Park and Goblin Valley State Park received this designation during the summer of 2016; followed by Antelope Island State Park in the spring of 2017, Steinaker State Park in January 2018, and East Canyon State Park in August 2020; and Jordanelle, Kodachrome Basin, and Rockport State Parks in January 2021.

 That’s not the end of the road though.
 We have plenty of additional parks who are looking to become designated as well.